Skip to content

 Be sure to get a few references before engaging with a digital marketing agency.

-Be sure to get at least 3-5 references before engaging with a digital marketing agency.
+Get at least 3-5 references before engaging with any digital marketing agency.
+This is non-negotiable.

 The Right Questions to Ask References

-Pro tip: If an agency hesitates to provide references or offers only glowing testimonials from their website, request contact information for clients who have completed their contracts.
-This reveals how relationships end, not just how they begin.
+One more thing: if an agency hesitates to provide references or offers only glowing website testimonials, request contact information for clients who have completed their contracts.
+That reveals how relationships end, not just how they begin.

-Here’s something many business owners forget to ask about: how will the agency keep you informed?
+Here’s something most business owners forget to ask about: how will the agency keep you informed?

 Here’s what a quality monthly report should include: